ZK1569/Hermod/README.md

 The aim of this project is to provide encrypted messaging between 2 machines

-## Scénario d'une exécution optimale
+## Optimum execution scenario

-1. Server starts.
+1. Server starts

 2. Communication parameters are loaded.

-   - defining the port to use
+   - Defining the port to use

 3. Loop until interrupted